- So long as I can help others, even a little, I am happy.

 - Working together we can make a difference in our community, one child at a time.

 - Everyone has something they can contribute to their community.
 It isn't just about money.

 - The main thing is that you leave something behind.
 Never forget where you came from and try to give something back.

 - … I think all of us leave some kind of legacy, not just to our family, but to the community and the people we've worked with and lived with.

 - The motivation is children and education and giving the people of this community an opportunity.

 Established in 2000 by automotive pioneer Jim Moran to ensure his philanthropy would endure beyond his lifetime, the mission of The Jim Moran Foundation is to improve the quality of life for the youth and families of Florida through the support of innovative programs and opportunities that meet the ever-changing needs of the community.

-Learn more about Jim Moran's legacy and The Foundation's community partners in our 20th Anniversary issue of Giving Back...
+Learn more about Jim Moran's legacy and The Jim Moran Foundation's nonprofit partners in our 2021 issue of Giving Back....